codefl0w/unsuper/README.md

 And so on.

-Unsuper can also simply unsparse an image and save it to a specified directory:
+unsuper can also simply unsparse an image and save it to a specified directory:

     unsuper.py /path/to/super.img /output_path --unsparse